A comprehensive guide on how email marketing fundamentally works in 2024. We are CONVINCED that this is the most underrated digital marketing channel.

 These are emails that have a mostly utilitarian purpose—users expect to get these as feedback from an action they took on your website.

-An example of a transactional emails is receipts: You buy something on Amazon, you get a transactional email receipt.
+An example of a transactional email is receipts: You buy something on Amazon, and you get a transactional email receipt.

-Forgotten password emails, support tickets, sign-up details.
-Double opt-in for your email list, the unsubscribing email, the shipping details for an order—they are all transactional emails.
+Forgotten password emails, support tickets, and sign-up details.
+Double opt-in for your email list, the unsubscribing email, and Fthe shipping details for an order—they are all transactional emails.

-Content emails are those that are meant to provide value to the user and nurture your relationship with them.
+Content emails are those that are meant to provide value to your email subscribers and nurture your relationship with them.

 One of the most common examples here is the welcome email: Maybe you just got a user’s email address or they have just signed up as a customer and you can send them an email thanking them as a welcome.

-Basically, any content that you create and share via email (blog posts, free tools, exclusive content) is a content email.
+Basically, any content that you create and share via email (blog posts, brand awareness emails, free tools, exclusive content like email newsletters) is a content email.

 These are the emails you use to try to generate conversions.
 In this context, conversion doesn’t necessarily mean purchase—a conversion can be any action that moves the subscriber further along in the funnel.

-Any type of promotion, a sale, upgrades, invitations, lead magnets—they can all be conversion emails.
+Any type of promotional emails, new product emails, special offers, upgrades, webinars, or any event invitations, lead magnets, etc.—can all be conversion emails.

 The 2 methods of email distribution